 You can see and do a lot with Flåm as a starting point.
 In Flåm there are many places to eat and sleep.
 It is also a short distance to other beautiful fjords where you can visit idyllic fjord villages and experience beautiful and dramatic nature.

-Overview of where you can spend the night in the area around the Aurlandsfjord and Nærøyfjord.
+Overview of hotels and other places where you can spend the night in the area around the Aurlandsfjord and Nærøyfjord.

 “Sakte” is a collaboration between companies that provide adventures, accommodation, dining and short-travelled food- and products.
 “Sakte” are located in the area around the Aurlandsfjord and Nærøyfjord and is an offer for those who want to contribute to a sustainable society in the world heritage area.